HEWERS89/BB_Gym/README.md

 * The form would not center so i added a class name and targeted this with flexbox and justified content.

+* GoogleMaps and the Address when at 900px would not seperate i therefore targeted it with media query.

 ## Languages
  [HTML](https://www.w3schools.com/html/) for the foundation of the site.